rsmmr/hilti/doc/binpac/bro/index.rst

       the example above, ``on SSH::Banner`` will trigger an event whenever an instance of the ``SSH::Banner`` unit has been fully parsed.
-One can also refer to individual unit fields and variables (e.g., ``on SSH::Banner::version``), and the unit-wide unit hooks work as well (e.g., ``on SSH::Banner::%init``).
+One can also refer to individual unit fields and variables (e.g., ``on SSH::Banner::version``).
+The unit-wide
+      unit hooks work as well (e.g., ``on SSH::Banner::%init``).

     - ``<name>`` corresponds directly to the name of the event as visible in Bro.
 As you can see, one can (and should) use namespaces.

-    - The ``<parameters>`` define the event's parameters, both their types and their values at the same time.
-Each parameter is a complete BinPAC++ expression (except some "magic" ones starting with ``$``, see below).
-The type of the BinPAC++ expressions determines the Bro type of the event parameter, with an internal mapping defining how a BinPAC++ type translates into a Bro type (e.g., a ``bytes`` objects translates into a Bro ``string``; see :ref:`pac2_bro-type-mapping` for the details).
-At runtime, when an event is raised, the expression is evaluated to determine the value passes to handlers.
-That evaluation takes place in a hook context corresponding to what ``<hook>`` triggers on, and it has access to the same scope as a manually written hook.
-For example, with the ``on SSH::Banner`` event, ``self`` refers to the unit instance and ``self.version`` to its ``version`` item.
-      Or if you wanted, e.g., an upper-case version of the software identification, you could use ``self.software.upper()``.
+    - The ``<parameters>`` define the event's parameters, specifying both their values and (implicitly) their types at the same time.
+      Each parameter is a complete BinPAC++ expression (except for some "magic" ones starting with ``$``, see below).
+The type of each BinPAC++ expression determines the Bro type of the corresponding event parameter, with an internal mapping defining how each BinPAC++ type translates into a Bro type (e.g., a ``bytes`` objects translates into a Bro ``string``; see :ref:`pac2_bro-type-mapping` for the details).
+At runtime, when an event is raised, the expression is evaluated to determine the value passed to event's handlers.
+That evaluation takes place in a hook context corresponding to what ``<hook>`` triggers on, and it has access to the same scope as a manually written hook would have.
+For example, with the ``on SSH::Banner`` event, ``self`` refers to a ``SSH::Banner`` unit instance and ``self.version`` to its ``version`` item.
+If, for example, you wanted an upper-case version of the software identification, you could use ``self.software.upper()``.

-      In addition to that, two "magic" parameters provide access to internal Bro state:
+      In addition to expression parameters, there are two "magic" parameters that provide access to internal Bro state:

-        - ``$conn`` references the current connection that's being passed, and it translates into a ``connection`` record parameter for the corresponding Bro event.
+        - ``$conn`` references the current connection that's being parsed, and it translates into a ``connection`` record parameter for the corresponding Bro event.

         - ``$is_orig`` turns into a boolean value indicating whether